What’s the blog about?

 It is the success of Just Bring the Chocolate that has led me to have less time to sit and write.
 Telling our story has been the conversation starter that has allowed me to follow a path towards actually making a real difference for children with undiagnosed genetic conditions, rare disease, disabilities and special educational needs.

-I knew nothing about web design when I started building the site, and I’ve made many mistakes and sworn quite a lot along the way.
-There is nothing I like more than a good bit of procrastination, and so I have fiddled and changed and designed and redesigned and no doubt will carry on doing so for many months to come.
-For the current design I decided to use my own illustrations.
-All the illustrations you see around the blog are my own, the older ones that you’ll find on blog posts are done on an iPad with a finger, hence the slightly clunky style.
-The ones in the design are done with a digital drawing pad.
-Please do ask if you want to reproduce them anywhere.
+Me.
+I knew nothing about web design when I started building this site, and I’ve made many mistakes and sworn quite a lot along the way.
+There is nothing I like more than a good bit of procrastination, and so I have fiddled and changed and designed and redesigned the blog when I’m meant to be tackling my enormous paperwork pile.
+All the drawings and paintings you see around the site are my own.
+I created a child theme from the wonderful Cakifo theme.

 When I was first designing the website I was stuck in a tiny room in hospital with Dominic and had been for many months.
 I was all but rocking in a corner.
 Whenever people came to visit they always asked if they should bring anything, because my friends are polite like that.
 At first I sent comprehensive lists of everything I needed, adding chocolate on almost as an afterthought.
 Over the course of our incarceration, as my hopes of getting us discharged started waning, I no longer even let myself think about coming home, and my lists reduced to one sentence… just bring the chocolate.